Homeowners Insurance for Homes in Need of Repair

 Why Homes in Need of Repair Are Harder to Insure

-Insurers evaluate homes based on risk, and properties in disrepair are more likely to generate costly claims from leaks, fires, or structural issues.
+Insurers evaluate homes based on risk, and properties in disrepair generate more costly claims from leaks, fires or structural issues.
 Because of this, companies may require repairs before issuing a policy or limit coverage until the work is complete.

 The same concerns apply to older homes.
-Even without visible damage, insurers often treat older properties like homes in need of repair, requiring inspections or upgrades before offering standard coverage.
+Even without visible damage, insurers often treat older properties like homes needing repair, requiring inspections or upgrades before offering standard coverage.

 Common issues that make a home harder to insure include: